atsheehan/curriculum/lessons/activerecord-associations/associations.md

 end
 ```

+Notice that the `Article` class inherits from `ActiveRecord::Base`.
+By inheriting from this class, we gain access to the methods defined in `ActiveRecord::Base`, which will allow us to create, update, read, and delete object data in our database. `ActiveRecord` and Postgres provide us with a layer of persistence for our objects, so that the data associated with our objects is saved, even when our application isn't running.

+The `Article` class is saved under the `app/models` folder.
+This corresponds to the `M` in the MVC design pattern.

-And then we'll create a migration to handle creating the corresponding `articles` table in the database with `rake db:create_migration NAME=create_articles`.
+For every model in our `app/models` folder, we need an associated table in our database.
+Let's create a migration to handle creating the corresponding `articles` table with `rake db:create_migration NAME=create_articles`.

 Inside the generated `db/migrate/xxxxx_create_articles.rb`: